Payments & Technology

 Anyone who's tried to process payments at a convention center, outdoor festival, or crowded event knows that venue Wi-Fi is basically a coin flip.
 Sometimes it works.
 Mostly it doesn't.

-Tap-on-glass runs on your phone's cellular data.
-As long as you have a cell signal, you can take payments.
+Tap-on-glass uses whatever internet your phone already has - so with cellular data enabled on your phone, you're never waiting on venue Wi-Fi to get back up.
 No hunting for a Wi-Fi password.
 No competing with 500 other vendors for bandwidth.
 No "sorry, our system is down" moments.

 How It Stacks Up Against Traditional Card Readers